peterlionelnewman/flow_lithographic_printer/README.md

 # flow_lithographic_printer
 Supporting printer code for the flow lithographic printer in Newman et al

-we recommend review instruction with supporting images available in the manuscript supporting information, currently in preprint: https://www.biorxiv.org/content/10.1101/2021.02.10.430691v3
+We recommend reviewing instruction with supporting images available in the manuscript supporting information, currently in preprint: https://www.biorxiv.org/content/10.1101/2021.02.10.430691v3

 Github code and supporting materials can be found at the repository: https://github.com/peterlionelnewman/flow_lithographic_printer
 Software, installation, and use: